MichaelMoroz/michaelmoroz.github.io/TODO/2024-8-25-WritingATensorCompilerFromScratch.md

 Another thing that turned out to be a huge problem was that the operation graph did not have a "stable" order, it was only topologically sorted, which is good for normal operations, but for inplace operations like stores and atomics this leads to randomly varying results, which is a no-go.

-Adding the problem of exponentially growing number of possible operation fusions and the graphs quicky became undebuggable node soup making this approach not usable:
+Adding the problem of exponentially growing number of possible operation fusions and the graphs quicky became undebuggable node soup making this approach not very appealing:

 <center><img src="{{ site.baseurl }}/images/wtf.png" height="400px"></center>

-I also wanted to have at least some sort of control flow, which wasn't ovious how to add into this specific graph.
+I also wanted to have at least some sort of control flow, which wasn't ovious how to add into this specific graph for me at the time.

 ## Second prototype